hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/install.md

 source .profile

+{index} single: VS code; extension

 Step 5 (for VS Code users): Install the Certora Verification Language LSP

 All users of the Certora Prover can access the tool using the command line interface, or CLI.
 Those who use Microsoft's Visual Studio Code editor (VS Code) also have the option of using the Certora Verification Language LSP.
 This will provide both syntax checking and syntax highlighting for CVL.

 Congratulations!
 You have just completed Certora Prover's installation and setup.

-We strongly recommend trying the tool on basic examples to verify correct installation.
-See running for a detailed walkthrough.
+{caution} We strongly recommend trying the tool on basic examples to verify correct installation.
+See {doc} for a detailed walkthrough.